Saint-Laurent, Quebec: The city of Saint-Laurent

 On February 27, 1893, the urbanized center of the parish obtained the status of city.
 There were then 225 houses for 1,225 inhabitants.
 During the 20th century, the parish was successively amputated of several territories, which would become the Town of Mount-Royal, Cartierville, as well as part of Dorval.
 The city of Saint-Laurent and the parish of Saint-Laurent will coexist until 1954 and the complete annexation of the latter.

 In 1896, the Montreal Park and Island Railway Company tramway reached Saint-Laurent along the Grande-Allée-de-Florence (current Decarie Boulevard).
 The same year, at the instigation of the mayor and promoter Édouard Gohier, the city adopted an urban plan which grouped together the sectors of activity following the City Beautiful model.
 To attract Montreal families to the countryside, the establishment of certain polluting industries (slaughterhouses, distilleries, gasworks) was prohibited and the municipal territory was divided into deep plots bordered by wide tree-lined streets.

 The city was modernized with the arrival of electric lighting in 1900 and a complete aqueduct system the following year.
 A town hall, which also served as a fire station, was built in 1912 on the site of the current Vieux-Saint-Laurent library.
-Ten years later, an hospital opened its doors.
+Ten years later, a hospital opened its doors.

 On October 21, 1918, the Deux-Montagnes line of the Canadian Northern Railway, the first electrified railway line in Canada, directly linked Saint-Laurent to downtown Montreal.
 Three stations were built on the municipal territory: Vertu (renamed Montpellier), Monkland and Lazard (renamed Val-Royal then Bois-Franc), the terminus.